keichi/old-website/index.md

 index: yes
 ---

-My main research topic is interconnection networks of high-performance computer systems and Messge Passing Interface (MPI).
+My current research topic is Message Passing Interface (MPI) and interconnection networks of high-performance computing systems.
+I have been working on how to dynamically control the interconnect based on the communication pattern of MPI applications.
+I am also interested in other fields of parallel and distributed computing as well.

-I am also part of a joint research project of [TIS](https://www.tis.co.jp/) Inc. and Cybermedia Center, which targets Internet of Things (IoT).
-I am leading a small team to develop proof-of-concept software.
-Some outcomes are open sourced.
+Besides my main research project, I am part of a joint research project of [TIS Inc.](https://www.tis.co.jp/) and Cybermedia Center towards building a sharing economy platform for Internet of Things (IoT) devices.
+As the lead developer of the project, my mission is to design and implement proof-of-concept software.
+Some of the outcomes has been open sourced.

 I have been working as a part-time programmer for more than 7 years.
 During my carrier, I developed various kinds of software including image